| |

 Montignac

-ago by a young man looking for his dog which had vanished down a hole!
+ago by a young man looking for his dog that had vanished down a

 the